hmu332233/kbd-txt/README.md

 normalizeOptions: {
-  separator?: string; // A string used to separate one element of the array from the next in the resulting string. useSymbol?: boolean; // If true, Display as a symbol.
+  separator?: string; // A string used to separate one element of the array from the next in the resulting string. useSymbol?: boolean; // If true, Display as a symbol. os?: 'window' | 'mac' // If set, Display a shortcut text that fits OS.
 }
 ```